Swiss Toni

 Swiss Toni is a British television comedy character played by Charlie Higson.
-He is a 50-something car dealer, usually depicted wearing a grey suit and with his hair styled in a platinum blond bouffant quiff; his accent is reported to be based on Higson's own poor impersonation of Sean Connery.
+He is a 50-something car dealer, usually depicted wearing a double-breasted grey suit with a tie, a tie pin and a pocket square and with his hair styled in a platinum blond bouffant quiff; his accent is reported to be based on Higson's own poor impersonation of Sean Connery.

 The character was created by Charlie Higson and Bob Mortimer, and first appeared in 1995 in a sketch in the second series of The Smell of Reeves and Mortimer, attempting to sell a car to the Bra Men.
 He became best known as a recurring character in another BBC comedy series, The Fast Show, debuting in the show's third series in 1997.
 He featured in sketches alongside Rhys Thomas as Paul, a junior employee, in which Swiss would typically compare some activity to "making love to a beautiful woman", with the use of comically exaggerated sexual innuendo.

 Swiss later reappeared in a sitcom, also titled Swiss Toni, which developed both the character and his situation beyond the confines of the Fast Show sketches.
-The two series ran on BBC Three in 2003 and 2004, the first three episodes of the first series also being repeated on BBC One.
+The two series, produced by Tiger Aspect, ran on BBC Three in 2003 and 2004, the first three episodes of the first series also being repeated on BBC One.
 As well as playing the title character, Higson was the show's main writer and one of its producers.
 Swiss is again portrayed as the owner of a car dealership, now going through a midlife crisis, including the apparent break-up of his marriage.

 Besides Higson as Swiss, other regular cast members included: